The-OpenROAD-Project-Attic/Resizer/README.md

 Liberty libraries should be read before LEF and DEF.
 Only one LEF and one DEF file are supported.
-The res (ohms/meter) and cap (farads/meter) args are used to add parasitics based on placed component locations.
-If res and cap are not specified the default_wireload model specified in the first liberty file or with the set_wire_load command are used.
+The res (ohms/meter) and cap (farads/meter) args are used to add wire parasitics based on placed component locations.
+The resistance and capacitance are per meter of a routing wire.
+They should be an average of metal layer resistance and capacitance values for routing.
+If -wire_res_per_length and -wire_cap_per_length are not specified the default_wireload model specified in the first liberty file or with the SDC set_wire_load command are used.

 A typical resizer command file is shown below.